gwendolin-fusion

 …to the page of Rouge Mystique

+What is Flowart and Burlesque?
 What is Fusion?
-What is Flowart and Burlesque?
 Where do the terms Bellydance and Tribal Fusion come from?

 Bellydance and Tribal Fusion both originate from traditional and folklore dances.
 The term „bellydance“ was established in the West because Westerners were unfamiliar with it and referred to it as „danse du ventre,“ which means bellydance in French.
 With Hollywood and Western dancers, it evolved into entertainment and performance rather than tradition.
 Dancers began showing their bellies, and the dance became sexualized.
 The movements were adapted and integrated into Western styles.
 Today, the term „bellydance“ is both rejected and embraced.
 Some dancers identify with it and their roots, feeling proud, while others reject it due to its associations with anti-feminism and cultural appropriation.